 Traveling by campervan is a fun and flexible way to travel as a family.
 We did three road trips by campervan during our family gap year – in Europe, Botswana and the USA.

 A campervan gives you so much freedom to explore at your own pace and removes the need to pack up all the time.
 We love a road trip and can’t say enough good things about them.
-Click here for more on road trips.
+Click here to find out more about road trips with kids.

 |Read More: Top Tips for Europe in a Campervan with Kids|